 Where does the program take place?

-How many courts does the “Simons Squash Center” have?
+How many courts does the Blair academy have?

-the Simon Squash Center has 12 courts, all of which will be used for camp.
-In addition, the facility has two private fitness centers, which will also be available to all campers.
+the squash center at Blair has 7 courts, all of which will be used for camp.
+In addition, the facility has two private fitness centers, basketball gym, swimming pool and training room, which will also be available to all campers.

 Is the facility air-conditioned?

 How many hours of training per day are scheduled?

 Not more than five hours per day, in two separate sessions.
 The quality of practice, not the quantity, matters.
 Since a ratio of two players per court is always maintained, campers never experience any waiting time during practices.
 The intensity of the program makes it unhealthy for the campers to practice more than five hours per day.

 Do we have to attend the education program?

 No, all education programs are optional and free of charge.
 We do encourage campers to attend one education program as it will improve the overall experience of our summer program.